shutter-network/primev-sequencer/README.md

 5. Encrypt transaction data using threshold cryptography

 **Identity Generation & Verification**:
-- **Cryptographic Identity**: `Identity = Keccak256(TransactionHash || BidderNodeAddress)`
+- **Cryptographic Identity**: `Identity = Keccak256(Random32Bytes || BidderNodeAddress)`
-- **Unique per Transaction**: Each transaction gets a unique identity preventing replay attacks
+- **Random Identity Prefix**: Each transaction uses 32 cryptographically secure random bytes as identity prefix
 - **Bidder Binding**: Identity is cryptographically bound to the bidder who submitted the transaction
 - **Keyper Verification**: Keypers verify identities by:
   1. Extracting bidder address from bid signature in commitment message
-  2. Recomputing identity using transaction hash and extracted bidder address
+  2. Recomputing identity using the random prefix from encryption and extracted bidder address
   3. Comparing computed identity with the one used for encryption
-- **No Re-registration Protection**: Same identity cannot be used twice, preventing duplicate decryption requests
+- **Unpredictable Identities**: Random prefixes make identities unpredictable and prevent pre-computation attacks

 ### 💰 Bid Manager (`bidder/`)